-Some will say that if you have children then you will, but I take a different view.
-I think that for someone to be remembered, they must tell their own story.
+Some will say that if you have children, then you will, but I take a different view.
+I think that for someone to be remembered, they must tell their story.
 Otherwise, as the years go by, your children and your children's children will more than likely forget you.
 After three or four generations, all that will remain will be a merely physical and superficial biological legacy, a scant trace of the organic vestiges of your being, barely related to what you once were.
-I, for example, know nothing of my great grandparents and less still about their grandparents.
+I, for example, know nothing of my great-grandparents and less still about their grandparents.

 Will I be remembered?
 That question always returns to my mind and even haunts me at times.
-More so, because I know the true answer to the mystery of life, the reason why each and every one of us is here.
+More so because I know the true answer to the mystery of life, the reason each one of us is here.

 Which is why I know what I must do.
 I will tell you what I have to tell, although many of you will not believe me due to the inconceivability of all I will reveal in the future.
 But my conscience knows it is the pure and absolute truth.